I’ve bought a seven acre field and I’m going to plant trees in it! 9,000 to be exact.

 Why do I want to plant trees?

 Well, on a global level deforestation has had a monumental role in increasing the effects of climate change by cutting down the very thing that helps to absorb all the excess CO2 we create – trees!
 That, as well as destroying habitats and whole ecosystems.
 The Amazon rainforest has been depleted for so many years now that I’m surprised there’s any of it left.
 Forests in Indonesia are too – being cut down to plant palm oil and destroying orangutan habitat in the process.
 And a multitude of other places.
 Basically, there’s just habitat depletion going on all over the place.
-Just to show you; according to the World Bank, between 1990 and 2016, the world lost 502,000 square miles (1.3 million square kilometers) of forest—an area larger than South Africa in just 26 years!
+Just to show you; according to the World Bank, between 1990 and 2016, the world lost 502,000 square miles (1.3 million square kilometres) of forest—an area larger than South Africa in just 26 years!